 We do Step 10 by ourselves as a constant practice, just as the AA Big Book suggests on page 84.
 But part of Step 10 is the discussion of our selfishness, dishonesty, resentment, and fear with someone else.
 Obviously, if we need to do this part of the Step, we have to interact with another person.

 This can only be done wholeheartedly in a situation of trust.
-That is why our attempts to do Step 10 in large meetings can be unsatisfactory.
+That is why our attempts to do Step 10 in large 12-Step meetings can be unsatisfactory.
 We may be sitting next to a complete stranger, and we may quite understandably be reluctant to talk about our mistakes and our fears with someone we don't know.
 In one-on-one interactions, or in small private groups, trust comes more easily.

 The discussion part of Step 10 does not involve the offering or receiving of advice.
-After all, we practice Steps 10 and 11 constantly because we don't know what we should do, much less what other people should do.
+After all, we practice Steps 10 and 11 constantly because we don't know what we should do ourselves, much less what other people should do.
 So the discussion consists in sharing our feelings, and then listening while the other person shares his or her feelings.

-In 12-Step meetings, by contrast, some people are inclined to offer advice, even if that's done using crosstalk.
-Practicing Step 10 in such a meeting may tend to encourage this kind of unwanted advice.
+In regular 12-Step meetings, by contrast, some people are inclined to offer advice, even if that's done using crosstalk.
+In our experience, neither crosstalk nor advice is useful in our practice of Steps 10 and 11.

 Here you'll find an example of Guidelines for small private groups.
 This was used to create, guide, and maintain one such small private group.